Layer Bedding for a Designer Look

 Opt for Custom Bedding

 When making the bed, folding back the duvet to reveal a quilted silk coverlet lends a soft, inviting feel.
-A coordinating toss pillow with dark flowers echoes the bold wallpaper behind the bed and polishes off the look.

 Add a Playful Element